Chetna-DevOps/voting-app-aks-helm/README.md

 # Voting App — Helm + Azure DevOps on AKS

-This is a continuation of my [ArgoCD project](https://github.com/ChetnaPanday/voting-app-aks-argocd) where I deployed the same voting app but this time using Helm charts and Azure DevOps pipelines instead of plain manifests and ArgoCD.
+This is a continuation of my [ArgoCD project](https://github.com/Chetna-DevOps/voting-app-aks-argocd) where I deployed the same voting app but this time using Helm charts and Azure DevOps pipelines instead of plain manifests and ArgoCD.

 ## What's Different Here

 - Plain k8s manifests replaced with Helm charts
 - ArgoCD replaced with Azure DevOps CD pipelines
-- Redis and PostgreSQL deployed using Bitnami Helm charts
 - App deployed in `test` namespace instead of `default`

 ## Tech Stack